opentok/Opentok-.NET-SDK/README.md

 // Store this sessionId in the database for later use: string sessionId = session.Id;

-// Create a session that uses the OpenTok Media Router (necessary for Archiving) var session = OpenTok.CreateSession(mediaMode: MediaMode.ROUTED);
+// Create a session that uses the OpenTok Media Router (which is required for archiving) var session = OpenTok.CreateSession(mediaMode: MediaMode.ROUTED);
+// Store this sessionId in the database for later use: string sessionId = session.Id;

+// Create an automatically archived session: var session = OpenTok.CreateSession(mediaMode: MediaMode.ROUTED, ArchiveMode.ALWAYS);
 // Store this sessionId in the database for later use: string sessionId = session.Id;
 ```